 Beneficence and non-maleficence – Doctors must continue to provide the best care in the patient’s best interests, and their personal views must not interfere with their professional duties.
 It is also important to consider confidentiality and the effect on the Doctor-patient relationship, which is built upon trust.

-Autonomy – this links to patient’s autonomy, as Doctors must respect the decision made by a patient.
+Autonomy – This links to patient autonomy, as Doctors must respect the decision made by a patient.
 But patient autonomy is not absolute, particularly in a case like this where society/another patient is at risk.
-In this case, confidentiality may be broken, which may also affect the Doctor-patient relationship.
+In this case, confidentiality may be broken, which could affect the Doctor-patient relationship.

-You should also explain the risks of the situation: if you confront the student, they may react negatively; the student may have received permission from someone to do this (unlikely, but possible); such an incident could damage the ties between the teaching hospital and the university.
+You should also explain the risks of the situation.
+For example, if you confront the student, they may react negatively.
+The student may have received permission from someone to do this (unlikely but possible), and such an incident could also damage ties between the teaching hospital and the Medical School.

 Acknowledge what your authority is and therefore how you should approach the situation.
-You are not a doctor, nor are you a Faculty member.
-You, therefore, need to approach the student in a calm and supportive manner and not threaten them with negative outcomes.
+You are not a Doctor, nor are you a faculty member.
+So you need to approach the student in a calm and supportive manner, and not threaten them with negative outcomes.

 Countries may have differing guidance in place about this.
-Know what your country recommends by consulting the appropriate literature.
-An example of an organisation who sets such guidance is the General Medical Council in the UK.
+An organisation which sets such guidance is the GMC in the UK.

-Mention how one is duty-bound as a Doctor to abide by the regulations that are in place to protect patient confidentiality and that professional duty should always come above personal beliefs.
+Explain how a Doctor is duty-bound to abide by the regulations that are in place to protect patient confidentiality, and how professional duty should always come above personal beliefs.

 Explain that you would encourage the patient to make their parents aware that they are sexually active.

-However, if a Doctor deems that the safety or physical or mental wellbeing of an underage patient is at risk, they have a duty to follow child protection protocol which means breaching patient confidentiality if it is in the patient’s best interests.
+However, if a Doctor deems that the safety or physical/mental wellbeing of an underage patient is at risk, they have a duty to follow child protection protocol.
+This means breaching patient confidentiality if it is in the patient’s best interests.

 NICE guidelines are a useful resource when dealing with ethical questions like this.

-When addressing an issue like this it is important to consider the 4 pillars of ethics, especially non-maleficence, beneficence and patient autonomy in this case.
+When discussing an ethical dilemma like this, it is important to consider the four pillars of medical ethics – especially non-maleficence, beneficence and patient autonomy in this case.

-Mention that it is important to ensure that the patient is aware of and understands the treatment options available to them so that they can make an informed decision.
+Mention that it is important to ensure the patient is aware of and understands the treatment options available to them, so they can make an informed decision.

-Beneficence and non-maleficence – in this situation, you are concerned about the patient being a danger to themselves which means that the risk to their wellbeing must be weighed against the harm that could come from breaching patient confidentiality in order to protect the individual.
+Beneficence and non-maleficence – In this situation, you are concerned about the patient being a danger to themselves.
+This means that the risk to their wellbeing must be weighed against the harm that could come from breaching patient confidentiality in order to protect the individual.

-Consider mentioning the possible repercussions of informing a third party of your concerns.
-For example, the patient might be less open about their mental health issues in the future, having lost trust in their doctor.
+Consider discussing the possible repercussions of informing a third party of your concerns.
+For example, the patient might be less open about their mental health issues in the future, having lost trust in their Doctor.

-A question like this is different to “discuss the issues that arise when considering whether the NHS should fund treatment for smokers”.
+An ethical question like this is different from “Discuss the issues that arise when considering whether the NHS should fund treatment for smokers.”
 This is a direct question about your opinion, and therefore the interviewer eventually wants a yes or no answer from you.

 However, this does not mean that you should jump straight into your opinion.
-The best way to answer this question is to give a broad, well-balanced overview of the ethical issues that arise, and then give your opinion, with justifications.
+The best way to answer this question is to give a broad, well-balanced overview of the ethical issues, and then give your opinion with justifications.